decomplexity/SendOauth2/README.md

 # **SendOauth2** #
 A wrapper for PHPMailer SMTP

-SendOauth2 supports both OAuth2 and Basic authentication for both Microsoft 365 Exchange email and Google Gmail.
+SendOauth2 V4.0.0 supports both OAuth2 and Basic authentication for both Microsoft 365 Exchange email and Google Gmail.
-Yahoo (and hence AOL) supports Oauth2 access tokens obtained via authorization_code grant flow (they do not support client_credentials grants) for using their SMTP gateway, but this is untested.
+Yahoo (and hence AOL) supports Oauth2 access tokens obtained via authorization_code grant flow (they do not support client_credentials grants) for using their SMTP gateway.
+The wrapper does not support Yahoo / AOL and has no plan to do so.
-Amazon SES SMTP has its own credentials management system.
+Amazon SES SMTP has its own credentials management system and the wrapper does not support it.

-Microsoft support is primarily for Microsoft 365 accounts using Graph V1 with the V2 authentication and authorization endpoints.
+Microsoft support is for Microsoft 365 accounts using Graph V1 with the V2 authentication and authorization endpoints.
-Google support is for any Gmail.
+Google support is for any non-legacy version of Gmail.

-SendOauth2 provides automatic renewal of refresh tokens for Microsoft 365 email.
-This is normally unnecessary for Gmail as Google refresh tokens do not life-expire.
+When using the 'full' wrapper (option c. below), SendOauth2 provides automatic renewal of refresh tokens for Microsoft 365 email; this is normally unnecessary for Gmail as Google refresh tokens do not life-expire by default.

 Both client secrets and X.509 certificates are supported for Microsoft.
-Only client secrets are supported for Gmail.
+TheLeague's Gmail provider only supports client secrets (and only for authorization_code grant).
+Google's Gmail API supports client secrets for authorization_code grant and X.509 certificates for client_credentials grant (aka Google 'service accounts'), and both are supported by the wrapper.
+Google's use of .json credentials files is out of kilter with PHPMailer's established client authentication mechanism, so the wrapper creates these files automatically (although Google's own files can optionally be used instead)

-Both authorization_code grant flow and client_credentials (i.e. application) grant flow for SMTP are supported for Microsoft email.
-(Client_credentials grant is a more appropriate solution for daemon applications such PHPMailer than authorization_code (i.e. user) grant.)
+Client_credentials grant is a more appropriate solution for daemon applications such PHPMailer than authorization_code (i.e. user) grant.
-A 2024 release of the wrapper will replace TheLeague's Gmail provider by Google's own API.
-This will provide support for Google's version of client credentials (Service Accounts) and client certificates (for Service Accounts).
-Google's API does not currently (November 2023) appear to support certificates for authorization_code grant flow.
+For Microsoft, both authorization_code grant and client_credentials (i.e. application) grant flows for SMTP are supported.
+For the Google API, both authorization_code grant and client_credentials (service accounts) grant for SMTP are supported (see github repository/library googleapis/google-api-php-client)
+TheLeague's Google Gmail provider only supports authorization_code grant, and this is supported by the wrapper.

+Where the provider or client supports them, both $_SESSION 'state' exchange and PKCE code exchange are implemented automatically by the wrapper to forestall CSRF attacks during authorisation_code flow.

 There are three very different ways to use the wrapper:

 **a.** in an otherwise 'standard' PHPMailer email application, replace the instantiations of the provider, e.g. oauth2-azure, and of PHPMailer's OAuth2 by an instantiation of SendOauth2B using PHPMailer's optional OAuthTokenProvider.
-The call to SendOauth2B will need all the OAuth2 arguments such as clientID.
+The call to SendOauth2B will need all the usual OAuth2 arguments such as clientID.
 Parameters peculiar to the email service supplier such as appropriate scope arguments are provided automatically (by SendOauth2C).
 The PHPMailer's examples folder has a full sample application.

-**b.** like a., except that there is no need to supply the numerous (up to 12) OAuth2 arguments to SendOauth2B, but merely pass the PHPMailer object (instantiated in your code) and the name or number of the chosen 'authentication set'.
+**b.** like a., except that there is no need to supply the numerous (up to 16) OAuth2 arguments to SendOauth2B, but merely pass the PHPMailer object (instantiated in your code) and the name or number of the chosen 'authentication set'.
 The latter is described below, but is the name of one of potentially several groups of authentication parameters that are created to generate offline an initial refresh token.
 The new refresh token and the other parameters are then stored in a one-record file for later operational use by SendOauth2B.

 **c.** complete replacement of your PHPMailer application by a front-end - SendOauth2A  - that, among other things, refreshes Microsoft refresh tokens and writes them back  to the one-record file for use on the next call to PHPMailer.